A-lex-Ra/fastapi_tokens/README.md

 ## Getting started
 Pull and open a project (tested on PyCharm).
 Configure python interpreter/environment.
+From command line, in project directory:
 `pip install poetry`
 `poetry install`   – installs all requirements
+`uvicorn main:app` – runs a server, check it on <http://localhost>
 Tests is working only on

 ## Extras